ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-axes/index.md

 The `label` config of the bottom axis in the example below uses the `'%b&nbsp;%Y'` specifier string for the `format` property to format dates as the abbreviated name of the month followed by the full year.

 Notice that the `label.format` property only affects label formatting but not segmentation.
 The fact that axis labels were configured to show the name of the month and the year doesn't mean that the axis will show a tick every month.
 To ensure that it does, we also set the `tick.count` config to use the `agCharts.time.month` interval.

+Please see the documentation for the `count` property of the axis tick in the [API reference](#reference-axis.tick) to learn about all the available intervals.

+The example below also allows you to switch to a derived interval `agCharts.time.month.every(2)` produced from the default `agCharts.time.month` interval by using its `every` method.
+Switching to this interval will make the time axis place ticks every other month.

 <chart-example title='Time Axis Label Format' name='time-axis-label-format' type='generated'></chart-example>